 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Boat This Summer
+Company You Want On Your Pontoon Boat This Summer

-Come late spring or early summer in McHenry County, you probably can't wait to get out on your watercraft.
-Be aware that you might have some unanticipated company.
+Come late spring or early summer in McHenry County, you probably can't wait to get out on your fishing boat.
+Be aware that you might have some unwelcome company.

-A pontoon boat covered up for many months in McHenry County is ideal living space for bugs.
-They love the confines inside.
-With its many crevices and compartments, a watercraft offers friendly confines.
-Spiders get active in spring laying eggs.
+A watercraft covered up for many months in McHenry County is ideal breeding ground for creepy-crawlies.
+They love the habitat inside.
+With its many crevices and compartments, a fishing boat offers friendly confines.
+Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of McHenry County multi-legged residents – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of McHenry County bugs – when you pull off the cover for the first time.

-Sure, you could engage in attempted insect removal, or try to get rid of the uninvited guests on your own.
+Sure, you could engage in attempted spider removal, or try to get rid of the unwelcome guests on your own.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
-Proactive pest control will kill and control critters throughout your boat.
-You'll save time, not to mention the irritation of an six-legged inhabitant unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your watercraft at the beginning or end of the boating season.
+Proactive pest control will kill and control bugs throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

-For many people in McHenry County, southeast Wisconsin and northern Illinois, summer is all about boating.
-Click here to schedule a ski boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in McHenry County, southeast Wisconsin and northern IL, summer is all about boating.
+Click here to schedule a pontoon boat spraying, so that you can be sure the only guests aboard will be invited ones.